Alice (American TV series): Series summary

 The latter years of the show focused on some character development, such as the hasty courtship and marriage of Vera and lovable cop Elliot (Charles Levin).
 Tommy eventually goes to college and is seen less frequently.
-In the final season, the character of Alice was absent several times due to Lavin's directing a number of episodes and playing the character of Mrs. Walden, Vera's wizened, abrasive landlady of arbitrary foreign origin.
-The final story arc began in the spring of 1985, when country singer Travis Marsh (played by Lavin's real-life husband Kip Niven), discovering that he's falling for Alice, "kidnaps" her to take her to Nashville, telling her it's time to follow her dream there.
+In the final season, the character of Alice was absent several times due to Lavin directing a number of episodes and playing the character of Mrs. Walden, Vera's wizened, abrasive landlady of arbitrary foreign origin.
+The final story arc began in the spring of 1985, when country singer Travis Marsh (played by Lavin's real-life husband Kip Niven), discovering that he is falling for Alice, "kidnaps" her to take her to Nashville, telling her it is time to follow her dream there.
 Bewildered at the thought of her dreams finally coming true, Alice agrees, but not without extracting a promise from Travis to drive her back to Phoenix so she can get her affairs in order, including ending her current relationship with a writer.

-In the series finale, which aired March 19, 1985, typical of sitcoms of the era, news of several life-changing events is revealed within a matter of minutes.
-After 9 years of trying, Alice finally gets a recording contract and is moving to Nashville with Travis Marsh.
+In the series finale, which aired March 19, 1985, news of several life-changing events is revealed within a matter of minutes, something typical of sitcoms of the era.
+After nine years of trying, Alice finally gets a recording contract and is moving to Nashville with Travis.
 Vera announces she is pregnant and decides to be a full-time mother, Elliott having been promoted from officer to detective.
 Jolene's "Granny Gums" dies and leaves her enough money to open her own beauty parlor in her hometown.
 Besides all three waitresses suddenly leaving simultaneously, by an amazing coincidence Mel has just sold the diner for a large amount of money to a real-estate developer and must close within days.
 On closing day, he surprisingly gives each waitress a $5,000 farewell bonus.
-The remainder of the episode shows flashback to humorous and major events, and many of the big stars who had appeared on the show, including Polly Holliday.
+The remainder of the episode shows flashbacks to humorous and significant events, and many of the stars who had appeared on the show, including Polly Holliday.
+Belle (Diane Ladd) was not featured in any of the finale flashbacks.
 Finally, while cleaning out her locker, Alice finds the "Waitress Wanted" sign that first drew her to the diner.
 The series' regular customers, including Henry, Chuck, and Earl, say their emotional farewells, followed by Elliot, and finally the principal characters Tommy, Jolene, Vera, and Alice.
 The last thing we see is Mel putting up the "Closed" sign and locking up.